XVincentX/XVincentX/README.md

 #### Long version

-My name is Vincenzo; I am a Software Developer living in Austin (Texas) focused on WebAPIs and User Interfaces.
+My name is Vincenzo; I am a Software Developer living in Denver (Colorado) focused on WebAPIs and User Interfaces.

 Over the last 8 years, I've been mostly working for SAAS companies providing tools for API Developers, contributing heavily on the engineering side as well as managing small teams.